baileedastugue/website/content/about/about.md

 ##### Business to Biology

 As of fall 2019, I’m at a total of 6 surgeries with a handful more to come.
 These procedures are heavily intertwined with Why I’m Here: why I began a pursuit of an MD with one semester left in a business degree and why I eventually left said pursuit in the middle of interviewing at medical schools.
 My current trajectory is hurdling towards graduating (again!) in the Spring of 2020 with a B.S. in Human Biology and a very large question mark after that.
-My desire is to embue a love of learning in students at the higher-education level - we will see what this broken bod lets me do beyond more surgery.
+My desire is to imbue a love of learning in students at the higher-education level - we will see what this broken bod lets me do beyond more surgery.

 ##### Education